mattam82/Coq-Equations/examples.md

 ==========================

-- [Vectors](examples/Examples.working_with_vectors.html): an example use to program with vectors *and* reason on the functions ([source](https://raw.githubusercontent.com/mattam82/Coq-Equations/refs/heads/8.20/examples/working_with_vectors.v)).
+- [Vectors](examples/Examples.working_with_vectors.html): an example use to program with vectors *and* reason on the defined functions ([source](https://raw.githubusercontent.com/mattam82/Coq-Equations/refs/heads/8.20/examples/working_with_vectors.v)).

 - [Polynomials](examples/Examples.polynomials.html): a reflexive tactic for